docker-archive/docker-ce/components/cli/docs/reference/commandline/cli.md

 basis.
 To do this, the user specifies the `--detach-keys` flag with the `docker attach`, `docker exec`, `docker run` or `docker start` command.

+### CLI Plugin options

 The property `plugins` contains settings specific to CLI plugins.
 The key is the plugin name, while the value is a further map of options, which are specific to that plugin.

+### Sample configuration file

-Following is a sample `config.json` file:
+Following is a sample `config.json` file to illustrate the format used for various fields:

 ```json
 {% raw %}